 Think up really imaginative instructions for how to find and open the door!
-Record these on the special lined paper and the follow the instructions for making them look like an Ancient Greek manuscript.
+Record these on the special line paper and then follow the instructions for making them look like an Ancient Greek manuscript.

 How to find and operate the hidden door